 - Credit: Sales Account, Excise Duty Account.

 Note: Applicable in India, might not be applicable for your country.
 Please check your country regulations.

 If you are writing off an Invoice as a bad debt, you can create a Journal Voucher similar to a Payment, except instead of debiting your Bank, you can debit an Expense Account called Bad Debts.

 - Debit: Bad Debts Written Off

 Note: There may be regulations in your country before you can write off bad debts.

 3.11 Opening Entry

-This entry is useful when moving from a another software to ERPNext mid year.
-Your outstanding bills, equities etc can be recorded to ERPNext using this entry type.
+This entry is useful when moving from an another software to ERPNext during any time of the year.
+Your outstanding bills, equities etc. can be recorded to ERPNext using this entry type.
 Selecting type will fetch the Balance Sheet accounts.

 - Debit: Depreciation (Expense).

 - Credit: Asset (the Account under which you had booked the asset to be depreciated).